Dreaming381/Latios-Framework/Documentation~/Core/README.md

     components do not function correctly when used inside `OnStartRunning()` or `OnStopRunning()`.
 This is due to a bug in `SystemBase` which assumes no exceptions occur inside these methods.
--   Unity’s `ParentSystem` has a bug where the order of Child entities is non-deterministic.
-The custom transform systems inherited this bug.
 -   Custom containers do not yet support custom allocators.

 ## Near-Term Roadmap